mebjas/html5-qrcode/README.md

 | ----- | ---- |
 | <img src="./assets/qr-code.png" width="200px"> | <img src="./assets/qr-code-flipped.png" width="200px"><br> |

-### Scannig only speciic formats
+### Scanning only specific formats
-By default both camera stream and image files are scanned against all supported code formats.
+By default, both camera stream and image files are scanned against all the supported code formats.
 Both `Html5QrcodeScanner` and `Html5Qrcode` classes can be configured to only support a subset of supported formats.
-Supported formats belong to
+Supported formats are defined in
 [enum Html5QrcodeSupportedFormats](https://github.com/mebjas/html5-qrcode/blob/master/src/core.ts#L14).

 ```ts